sonalishintre/Code_the_Dream/README.md

 Art Explorer is a simple front-end web project that uses the [Art Institute of Chicago API](https://api.artic.edu/docs/) to explore artists and their artworks.

+## Live Demo
+Click here to view the project- https://sonalishintre.github.io/Code_the_Dream/

 ##  Features
 - **Home Page** – Introduction + navigation.